manthangupta26/myFirstSocialApp/readme.md

 ## My First Backend App

-This is my first Backend App called mysocials, what it would do is, it would print the social status of your Instagram, Linkdin and Facebook profiles.
+This is my first Backend App called myFirstSocialApp, what it would do is, it would print the social status of your Instagram, Linkdin and Facebook profiles.

 ### My Learnings
 - How to use backend frameworks (Used express).